 So things were looking up… She had a goal in life, and she knew she had what it would take to see her dreams come true.

 Fast forward to the year 2017.
 Trishna had just finished her 10th grade exams.
 Just one more year was left in her journey to complete high school.
 But not everything was looking as optimistic as she had hoped at this point in her life.
 Her mother was no longer employed, and this ultimately took a toll.
 For a while, Trishna had nervously considered the possibility of them no longer being able to afford upcoming school fees.
 Despite this, she tried to focus on her work.
 But, as the school year came to a close, she could no longer ignore the chance of this becoming reality.

 Her worst fear was confirmed.
 Trishna would not be going back to school.
 Her family simply didn’t have enough money to pay for the expenses associated with her schooling.
 In that one moment, all of her future plans seemed impossible.
 She was stuck.
-To matters worse, she felt like people began looking down on her for not having a job., She was now in the same box as all those peers she had worked hard not to be like.
-She now looked like just another ‘lazy, ambition-less youth who can’t get a job’.
+To make matters worse, she felt like people began looking down on her for not having a job.
+She was now in the same box as all those peers she had worked hard not to be like.
+Others now saw her as just another “lazy, ambition-less youth who can’t get a job”.
 Unemployed, with zero qualifications and overwhelming boredom, she now spent most of her days at home … praying for some semblance of the life she once dreamed for herself.

 But she knew she couldn’t let the story end there.

 Can hope survive?

 After being out of a job for quite some time, Trishna’s story took another turn.